KROE: Programming

 In 1983, KROE stopped playing vinyl records on air and moved to a reel to reel medium.
 In the 1980s, popular programs included "Polka Party", featuring polka music and stories delivered in Polish.
 Another popular program was the Make Believe Ballroom, with 1940s big band music.
 The Polka Party ended in the mid 1990s, and the Big Band show moved to KWYO in 1998.
 The music on KROE was switched to a Westwood One satellite-delivered country music format in the 1990s.

 In 1997, station owner Lovcom, Inc. acquired a competing FM station.
 The call letters of that station were changed from KWYO-FM to KYTI and it became the country music station, while the format on KROE was changed to oldies.
 Throughout the 80s and 90s, KROE was known for local sports coverage, including live play-by-play of local area football and basketball games.
-KROE changed formats again in July 2004, dropping music in favor of a strictly News Talk Information format.
+KROE changed formats again in July 2004, dropping music in favor of a strictly talk radio format.
 The sports coverage was moved to sister station KWYO.

 Long-time programs remain on KROE, including Swap Shop (an on-air flea market), and the local public affairs call-in program, Public Pulse.
-The current lineup also includes syndicated political talk show hosts Rush Limbaugh, Michael Medved, Sean Hannity, Joe Paggs, Jim Bohannon and others.
 KROE is a CBS news affiliate.

 In January 2017, KROE began rebroadcasting at 103.9 FM on translator K280GK.